metaplex-foundation/developer-hub/src/pages/umi/web3js-differences-and-adapters.md

 ## Transactions

 The Solana runtime supports two transaction versions:
-- Legacy Transaction: older transaction format with no additional benefit
+- Legacy Transaction: Older transaction format with no additional benefit
-- 0 / Versioned Transaction: added support for Address Lookup Tables
+- 0 / Versioned Transaction: Added support for Address Lookup Tables

-**Note**: if you're not familiar with the concept of Versioned Transactions, read more about it [here](https://solana.com/it/docs/advanced/versions)
+**Note**: if you're not familiar with the concept of Versioned Transactions, read more about it [here](https://solana.com/en/docs/advanced/versions)

 For `umi` and `umi-web3js-adapters` we added support for both transaction types!